eclipse-theia/theia-cloud/doc/docs/platforms/Minikube.md

 https://theia.cloud.192.168.39.81.nip.io

 and accept the certificate.
-This will bring you to the Keycloak login page and will start up a workspace for your user after login.\
+This will bring you to the Keycloak login page and will start up a session for your user after login.\
-The very first launch may take a bit longer, since the docker image for the workspace has to be pulled.
+The very first launch may take a bit longer, since the docker image for the session has to be pulled.

 ### Uninstall Theia.Cloud